webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Justice.md

 ---
 aliases:
-- "Justice"
+  - Justice
 tags:
   - Compendium/CSRD/en/Character-Arcs/Justice
   - Character-Arc
+title: Justice
+collection: Character-Arcs
+kind: Compendium
 ---
 ## Justice
 >You try to right a wrong or bring a wrongdoer to justice.